Michigan

-Although Michigan has developed a diverse economy, in the early 20th century it became widely known as the center of the U.S. automotive industry, which developed as a major national economic force.
+Michigan has a diversified economy with a gross state product of $725.897 billion as of Q1 2025, ranking 14th among the 50 states.
+Although the state has developed a diverse economy, in the early 20th century it became widely known as the center of the U.S. automotive industry, which developed as a major national economic force.
 It is home to the country's three major automobile companies (whose headquarters are all in Metro Detroit).
-Once exploited for logging and mining, today the sparsely populated Upper Peninsula is important for tourism due to the abundance of natural resources.
+Once exploited for logging and mining, today the sparsely populated Upper Peninsula is important for tourism because of its abundance of natural resources.
 The Lower Peninsula is a center of manufacturing, forestry, agriculture, services, and high-tech industry.